bregman-arie/devops-exercises/README.md

 <details>
 <summary>What is a Container?
 What is it used for?</summary><br><b>

+Containers are a form of operating system virtualization.
+A single container might be used to run anything from a small microservice or software process to a larger application.
+Inside a container are all the necessary executables, binary code, libraries, and configuration files, making them easy to ship and run with same expected results on different machines.
 </b></details>

 <details>
 <summary>How are containers different from virtual machines (VMs)?</summary><br><b>

 The primary difference between containers and VMs is that containers allow you to virtualize multiple workloads on the operating system while in the case of VMs the hardware is being virtualized to run multiple machines each with its own OS.
 You can also think about it as containers are for OS-level virtualization while VMs are for hardware virtualization.

 * Containers don't require an entire guest operating system as VMs.
 Containers share the system's kernel as opposed to VMs